-Community Finder is an online tool designed to help those who have completed Steps 1-3 of the Membership process connect with one another for the purpose of forming men’s, women’s, and married community groups.
+Community Finder is an online tool designed to help those who have completed Membership Class connect with one another for the purpose of forming men’s, women’s, and married community groups.

 To get started, click the “Register” button below.

 Be sure to read our Frequently Asked Questions below to learn more about how to register for, access and use the tool.
 You can also find information on additional ways to connect with others for the purpose of forming a community group at Watermark.

 The Community Finder tool is for those who have attended Membership Class, shared their verbal and written testimony, signed the Membership Covenant and are looking to complete the Membership Process by identifying a place to serve and connecting in Community.

 Visit watermark.org/membershipstatus to view your current Membership status as well as any remaining steps needed for access to the Community Finder tool.

 Get to know others through this tool by initiating coffees/dinners with new friends throughout the week.
 You’ll be able to search and connect (via email) with other members in a similar location and life stage.